catalyst/l3overlay/README.md

 * Type: **ip address**
 * Required: **yes**

-The local endpoint IP address assigned to the GRE tunnel.
+The local endpoint IP address assigned to the static tunnel.

 #### remote
 * Type: **ip address**
 * Required: **yes**

-The remote endpoint IP address assigned to the GRE tunnel.
+The remote endpoint IP address assigned to the static tunnel.

 #### address
 * Type: **ip address**
 * Required: **yes**

-The IP address assigned to the GRE tunnel interface.
+The IP address assigned to the static tunnel interface.

 #### netmask
 * Type: **subnet mask**
 * Required: **yes**

-The subnet mask for the GRE tunnel interface address.
+The subnet mask for the static tunnel interface address.

+#### link
+* Type: **integer**
+* Required: **yes**, **IF** there is more than one tunnel using the address pair

+The unique link number for this static tunnel.
+Required when there is more than one tunnel using the address pair (`local`, `remote`).
+Checks are run on all GRE/GRETAP tunnel interfaces created by l3overlay to assert this requirement.

 ### [static-tuntap:*{name}*]